The name Petee is part of the ancient legacy of the Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Petee include Pettey, Petty, Pettie, Pety, Petie and others.

 Early Notables of the Petee family (pre 1700)

 Notables of the family at this time include Maximilian Petty (c 1583-1639), an English lawyer and politician who sat in the House of Commons from 1628 to 1629; Edmund Petty (c.

-1621-1661), an English lawyer...
-Another 34 words (2 lines of text) are included under the topic Early Petee Notables in all our PDF Extended History products and printed products wherever possible.
+1621-1661), an English lawyer and politician who sat in the House of Commons in 1660; and Sir William Petty FRS...
+Another 52 words (4 lines of text) are included under the topic Early Petee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Petee family to Ireland

 Some of the Petee family moved to Ireland